 The truth hurts.
 But sometimes it’s inspirational, scary, sad, funny or anywhere in between.
 Experience it all with the best documentary series and movies on Netflix.

-- Becoming: Join former first lady Michelle Obama in an intimate documentary looking at her life, hopes and connection with others.
+- Becoming: Join former First Lady Michelle Obama in an intimate documentary about her life, hopes, and connection with others.

 - I’m not your guru: A feature documentary film about internationally renowned life and business strategist Tony Robbins.

 - Rotten: This documentary travels deep into the heart of the food supply chain to reveal unsavory truths and expose hidden forces that shape what we eat.